ritz078/emoji-assistant/Readme.md

 The icon of the extension works as a toggle switch.
 Click on it and it will enable/disable for the current domain.

 **Note** : It will also refresh the page as soon as you click it.

+###Known Issues
+Sometimes in Single Page Applications, the extension script isn't run at a proper time when the page updates due to the [inconsistent behaviour](http://stackoverflow.com/questions/27708352/chrome-tabs-onupdated-addlistener-called-multiple-times) of `chrome.tabs.onUpdated` API.
+In such cases you can manually trigger the extension by using the shortcut `Cmd/Ctrl + Alt + E`.

 ### Development
 1. Fork and clone the repo.